 Restoring Farnborough's Historic Parkland - phase 1

-Farnborough Hall is a registered historic parkland and rare example of a ferme ornee.
-We endowed Farnborough Hall in the 1960s and we're now embarking on a restoration and conservation programme with Natural England to transform the Parkland back to the 18th-century style, opening up the views and vistas.
+Farnborough Hall is a registered historic parkland and a rare example of a 'ferme ornee'.
+We endowed Farnborough Hall in the 1960s and we're now embarking on a restoration and conservation programme with Natural England to transform the Parkland back to it's 18th-century style, opening up the views and vistas.

 A brief history